 CGS Sections 22a-475 through 22a-483, inclusive, also allows Connecticut to offer project loans with reduced interest rates or an extended term, if permitted by Federal law, to eligible PWSs that qualify as disadvantaged communities.
-Attachment I to this IUP provides the details of DPH's Disadvantaged Community Assistance Program.
+AWIA §2015(d) allows states to offer extended loan terms of up to 40 years to PWSs which qualify as such.
+Attachment I to this IUP provides the details of DPH's DCAP.
+An initial amount of \$50 million has been made available under the DCAP for extended terms, subject to the conditions noted under the program.